Nashville flash flood leaves four dead and dozens of homes and businesses destroyed

-(CNN)The city of Nashville is recovering from a deadly flood caused by heavy rains that prompted hundreds of rescues and killed four people.
+(CNN)Some of the heaviest rainfall in Nashville's history caused flooding that killed at least four people over the weekend.

 Authorities identified two of the four victims as men in their 60s and 70s who drowned after driving as floodwaters ravaged the area.
+One of them was swept away by flood waters when he got out of his car.

 More than a hundred people had to be rescued from fast rising waters that flooded communities and damaged homes and businesses, the Nashville Fire Department said in an update Sunday night.